MarcioFreitasUFSC21/MarcioFreitasUFSC21/README.md

 - 📫 How to reach me ...

 <!---
 Hello, welcome! my name is Márcio Freitas and I am a Master Course Student at Santa Catarina Federal University.
-I am building my career as a systems analyst and developer for embedded systems and Data Science. ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+I am building my career as a system analyst and developer for embedded systems and Data Science. ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 --->